jonpalmisc/ibis/README.md

 # Ibis

-Ibis is a Python library with accompanying disassembler plugins for analying iBoot-like firmware, e.g.  SecureROM, iBoot, AVPBooter.
+Ibis is a Python library with accompanying disassembler plugins for analying iBoot-like firmware, e.g. SecureROM, iBoot, AVPBooter, etc.

 The primary goal of Ibis is to provide accurate memory layout information for a wide range of iBoot family binaries.
 Other public projects often map the entire